intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cd ..
     ```

 3. Prepare keys for TLS with root permission (test only, need input security password for keys).
-Please also install jdk/openjdk and set the environment path of java path to get keytool.
+Please also install jdk/openjdk and set the environment path of java path to get `keytool`.

     ```bash
     cd scripts/